mliebelt/pgn-viewer/readme.md

 ### From Release

-* Copy the files from directory `lib` into a web server.
+* Copy the files from directory `modules/pgn-viewer/lib` into a web server.
 * Create new HTML files with the corresponding head and body.

 ### From Clone

 * Clone the repository.
-* Run `npm install` from the root, to ensure are tools are installed.
+* Run `npm install` from the root, to ensure that all tools are installed.
-* Run `npm build` to both modules (first pgn-reader, then pgn-viewer) build a distribution.
+* Run `npm run-script build` to both modules (first `pgn-reader`, then `pgn-viewer`) to build a distribution.
 * Copy the files from the directory `modules/pgn-viewer/lib`.
 * Create new HTML files with the corresponding head and body.